Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Abstract

 \section{Abstract}

-We prove that the Fourier-Stieltjes algebra $\B(G)$ of a discrete group $G$ is isometrically isomorphic to the algebra $\frak{M}^{\infty,\dec}(G)$ of decomposable Fourier multipliers on the group von Neumann algebra $\VN(G)$.
-With sharp contrast, we prove that $\frak{M}^{\infty,\dec}(G)\not=\B(G)$ for some class of non-discrete locally compact groups and that $\frak{M}^{\infty,\dec}(G)=\B(G)$ for any (second countable unimodular) inner amenable locally compact group.
-To prove these results, we connect to groupoid theory and to the problem of the existence of a contractive projection preserving complete positivity from the space of normal completely bounded operators on $\VN(G)$ onto the space $\mathfrak{M}^{\infty,\cb}(G)$ of completely bounded Fourier multipliers, that we solve affirmatively in the inner amenable case.
-In addition, we are able to show that such projections does not exist for (second countable) non-amenable connected locally compact groups.
-Indeed, we examine more generally if the space $\mathfrak{M}^{p,\cb}(G)$ of completely bounded Fourier multipliers on the noncommutative $\L^p$-space $\L^p(\VN(G))$ is complemented in the space of completely bounded operators, where $1 \leq p \leq \infty$.
-Using doubling metrics on Lie groups and structure theory from the solution to Hilbert's fifth problem, we establish that any (second countable unimodular) finite-dimensional amenable locally compact group admits compatible bounded projections at level $p=1$ and $p=\infty$.
-Finally, we also state a related new characterization of amenability for (second countable unimodular) locally compact groups and we also give applications to decomposable (=regular) multipliers.
+We study the algebra $\mathfrak{M}^{\infty,\mathrm{dec}}(G)$ of decomposable Fourier multipliers on the group von Neumann algebra $\mathrm{VN}(G)$ of a locally compact group $G$, and its relation to the Fourier–Stieltjes algebra $\mathrm{B}(G)$.
+For discrete groups, we prove that these two algebras coincide isometrically.
+In contrast, we show that the identity $\mathfrak{M}^{\infty,\mathrm{dec}}(G) = \mathrm{B}(G)$ fails for various classes of non-discrete groups, and that, among second-countable unimodular groups, inner amenability ensures the equality.
+Our approach relies on the existence of contractive projections preserving complete positivity from the space of completely bounded weak* continuous operators on $\mathrm{VN}(G)$ onto the subspace of completely bounded Fourier multipliers.
+We show that such projections exist in the inner amenable case.
+As an application, we obtain a new operator-algebraic characterization of amenability.
+We also investigate the analogous problem for the space of completely bounded Fourier multipliers on the noncommutative $\mathrm{L}^p$-spaces $\mathrm{L}^p(\mathrm{VN}(G))$, for $1 \leq p \leq \infty$.
+Using Lie group theory and results stemming from the solution to Hilbert's fifth problem, we prove that second-countable unimodular finite-dimensional amenable locally compact groups admit compatible projections at \( p = 1 \) and \( p = \infty \).
+These results reveal new structural links between harmonic analysis, operator algebras, and the geometry of locally compact groups.

 \makeatletter [1]{#1} \makeatother